 In the event that the diamond/ring setting still requires additional cleaning, consider using a Waterpik® or other dental irrigation device to flush away residual gunk and grime.

 How Often Should You Clean Your Engagement Ring?

 Just like you’d do your research for the best time to buy an engagement ring, it’s important to know the best time to clean it your engagement ring.
 With regular maintenance, you can keep your engagement ring looking its best – but how often is that?
 Cleaning it once a week in mild soapy water (as outlined above) should be sufficient to keep grime and gunk at bay.
 However, experts agree that at least twice a year, it’s recommended to bring your ring into a trusted jeweler for a professional cleaning – and even more frequently if your ring is routinely exposed to high levels of debris.
-With routine cleaning, your ring will not only look its best at all times, but cut down on the cleaning process each time it’s performed.
+A professional jewelry will often use an ultrasonic jewelry cleaner that can give your ring its sparkle back.
+With routine cleaning, your ring will not only look its best at all times- but cut down on the cleaning process each time it’s performed.

 What Not To Use When Cleaning Your Engagement Rings: The Pros Weigh In

 - Avoid harsh cleansers & chemicals: According to Mark Mann, the director of Global Jewelry Manufacturing Arts at the GIA, you’ll want to avoid using household cleaners (such as chlorine, acetone, or bleach) at all costs.
 Mann explains, “These harsh chemicals can break down some of the base metals in your ring.”
 He also adds, “Never use any kind of abrasive products such as toothpaste, baking soda, or any powdered cleansers, which can easily scratch metals, particularly gold.”